 How to Treat a Second-Degree Burn

-While I took a few immediate treatment measures, when my burn occurred, i didn't adopt as aggressive a treatment plan as I could have, and I made a serious mistake by applying something to my burn that only made it worse.
-Don't make the same mistakes I did; educate yourself and follow proper treatment protocol when you suffer a second-degree burn.
+Although I did take a few immediate treatment measures when my burn occurred, I didn't adopt as aggressive a treatment plan as I should have, and I made a serious mistake by applying something to my burn that only made it worse.
+Don't make the same mistakes I did.
+Educate yourself and follow proper treatment protocol when you suffer a second-degree burn.

 What is a Second Degree Burn?